-AARP Foundation Litigation attorneys represented a Pennsylvania borrower who challenged usurious interest rates charged by a payday lender.
-The trial court ruled that the claims must be arbitrated individually because of a binding arbitration clause in the loan contract, which sharply limits the borrowers’ ability to challenge the terms of the underlying loans.
+AARP Foundation Litigation attorneys represent a Pennsylvania borrower challenging usurious interest rates charged by a payday lender.
+A binding arbitration clause in the loan contract sharply limits the borrowers' ability to challenge the terms of the underlying loans.

-Raymond King took out two payday loans from Advance America, one for $500 and the other for $350, paying an effective APR of 770 percent on the first and 533 percent on the second, well in excess of Pennsylvania’s usury limit.
+Raymond King took out two payday loans from Advance America, one for $500 and the other for $350, paying an effective annual percentage rate (APR) of 770 percent on the first and 533 percent on the second, well in excess of Pennsylvania's usury limit.
 King sued Advance America on behalf of himself and other similarly situated borrowers, alleging violations of state lending law.
-The complaint stated that Advance America failed to register for an exemption that would have permitted it to charge 24 percent APR for loans under $25K.
+The complaint stated that Advance America failed to register for an exemption that would have permitted it to charge 24 percent APR for loans under $25,000.

-The class action complaint also alleged that Advance America attempted to evade the state’s lending laws through a sham relationship with a national bank, BankWest of South Dakota, which is permitted to charge higher interest rates allowed under S.D. law.
-This “rent-a-bank” scheme, according to the complaint, is insufficient to permit Advance America, the actual lender, to charge higher interest rates than those allowed by state law.
-The Pennsylvania attorney general, in separate proceedings, invalidated the rent-a-bank scheme, but did not remedy injuries to the consumers who were charged usurious interest.
-Advance America sought to force the consumer’s dispute into arbitration and to prevent it being heard as a class action.
+The complaint also alleged that Advance America attempted to evade the state's lending laws through a relationship with BankWest of South Dakota, a national bank permitted to charge higher interest rates allowed under South Dakota law.
+This "rent-a-bank" scheme, according to the complaint, is insufficient to permit higher interest rates to be charged than those allowed by state law, because Advance America is the actual lender.
+Advance America sought to force the dispute into arbitration and to prevent it being heard as a class action.

-When King took out his loans, he was required to sign a standard form contract that provided all disputes had to be submitted to binding arbitration.
-King’s lawsuit, in which AARP Foundation Litigation attorneys served as co-counsel, challenged the way in which the arbitration clause was imposed upon him, its terms, the bias inherent in the selection of the arbitrator, and the unconscionable ban on class actions.
-Class actions often offer the only effective means to challenge a corporate-wide policy.
-King argued that the class action ban makes it virtually impossible for people like him, with relatively small claims, to seek relief because it is too expensive to challenge practices on an individual basis.
+The standard form loan contract King was required to sign provided that any disputes had to be submitted to binding arbitration.
+King's lawsuit, in which AARP attorneys are co-counsel, challenged the way in which the arbitration clause was imposed upon him, its terms, the bias that is inherent in the selection of the arbitrator and the unconscionable ban on class actions.
+Class actions often offer the only effective approach for challenging a corporate-wide policy.
+King argued that the class action ban makes it virtually impossible for people like him with relatively small claims to seek relief because it is too expensive to challenge practices on an individual basis.

 What's at Stake